noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ## 8. Conclusion:

 This experiment aimed to determine the speed of sound by investigating the relationship between the frequency of the 7th harmonic and the length of a pipe with open ends.
-The results showed a linear realtionship which allowed the speed of sound to be calculated.
+The results showed a linear relationship which allowed the speed of sound to be calculated.
+Limitations such as environmental noise and changes in the experimental setup over the course of the experiment caused error to a limited degree.

 ## 9. References: